top of page

 We are committed to developing deeper relationships with God, each other, and others.

-We develop deeper relationships with God through Worship at 11:00 every Sunday morning. and at special times during the year.
-Rev. Chad Neal provides our worship message each Sunday.
+We develop deeper relationships with God through Worship at 11:00 every Sunday morning and at special times during the year.
 We also develop deeper relationships with God as we learn together at Sunday School classes begin at 10:00 every Sunday.
 Vacation Bible School is held in the summer and other opportunities for learning are held throughout the year.

 We serve our community and our world through our financial and volunteer support.
 We have volunteers who help at the Christian United Outreach Center of Lee County (CUOC) weekly.
 We also support the Family Promise and other local and world missions.